leifliddy/macbook12-audio-driver/README.md

 Switching between the speaker and headphone drivers:
 -----------
-Things get a bit convulted here....
+Things get a bit convoluted here....

 **Edit /etc/pulse/default.pa**
    With the changes listed in the **pulse_audio_configs/default.pa** file